coskundeniz/eksisozluk/README.md

 ## How to setup

-Saving titles/entries requires MongoDB.
-Install it from [here](https://docs.mongodb.com/manual/administration/install-community/).
+If you will use MongoDB to save titles/entries, install it from [here](https://docs.mongodb.com/manual/administration/install-community/).
+Otherwise SQLite database will be used.

 You can check the running status after installation and start the database server with the following commands on Linux.